PhotonicsTUL/PLaSK/doc/tutorial2.rst

     efm = optical.EffectiveFrequencyCyl("efm")
     efm.geometry = GEO.main

-This two commands are equivalent to the following definition in the ``<solvers>`` section of the XPL file:
+This two commands are equivalent to the following definition in the :xml:tag:`<solvers>` section of the XPL file:

 .. code-block:: xml